The System (band)

 The System was an American synth-pop duo that debuted in the 1980s, composed of vocalist-guitarist Mic Murphy and seasoned session keyboardist David Frank.
 The band was founded in 1982 in New York and backed up by Paul Pesco on electric guitar and Kris Khellow on keyboards and synthesizers.
-The group was sometimes referred to as being "emotio-electro" because of its hi-tech, synthesizer-driven sound, married with passionate vocals and sensitive lyrics.
+The group have described their music as being "emotio-electro" because of its hi-tech, synthesizer-driven sound, married with passionate vocals and sensitive lyrics.

 Origins

 David Frank and Mic Murphy met in the early 1980s while working for the soul-funk band Kleeer.
 Frank had gotten a break when Atlantic Records enlisted him as Kleeer's tour keyboardist.
 The band's road manager was Mic Murphy, and although Murphy was obviously aware of Frank's skills, Frank was unaware Murphy could sing.
 Later in New York City, David Frank was working on a session that evolved into a track called "It's Passion," which was to feature a pre-stardom Madonna on vocals.
 However, due to creative differences, Madonna bowed out.
 Frank then remembered Murphy and invited him to work on it.
 The results were so impressive that Mirage/Atlantic Records offered Murphy and Frank a recording deal of their own.
 Murphy came up with the band's name, and within weeks "It's Passion" was receiving massive radio airplay in New York.
 "It's Passion" became both a radio and club hit in New York.
 The interest sparked enough interest for Mirage to give David and Mic an advance for an album.